 Doctors depend on medical billing and coders to correctly bill insurance companies, Medicare and Medicaid.
 After all this is how a doctor gets paid.

-A coder provides the proper code for a procedure performed in a doctor’s office or hospital and the billing clerk will submit a claim to an insurance company or file a claim with Medicare or Medicaid.
+A coder provides the proper code for a procedure performed in a doctor’s office or hospital, and the billing clerk will use that code to submit a claim to an insurance company or file a claim with Medicare or Medicaid.

 Answering Service Clerk